salberdi-nvidia/Megatron-Bridge/README.md

 └── tests/                       # Comprehensive test suite
 ```

-## Contributing
+## Acknowledgement & Contributing

-We welcome community contributions!
+Megatron-Bridge is the continuation of [MBridge](https://github.com/ISEEKYAN/mbridge) by [Yan Bai](https://github.com/ISEEKYAN).
+We appreciate all the contribution and adoptions by the community partners:
+- [veRL](https://github.com/volcengine/verl) has adopted MBridge as a connector to Megatron-Core.
+- [slime](https://github.com/THUDM/slime) has adopted MBridge as Megatron-Core checkpoint converter.
+- [Nemo-RL](https://github.com/NVIDIA/nemo-rl) has adopted Megatron-Bridge as Megatron-Core connector.
+- Community contributions: Special Thanks to @Thaurun @liuzhenhai93 @jeffhong1997 from wechat team for contributing lots of VLM models support.

 Please see our [Contributor Guidelines](https://github.com/NVIDIA-NeMo/Megatron-Bridge/blob/main/CONTRIBUTING.md) for more information on how to get involved.